jsmeix/cups-backends/CONTRIBUTING.md

     grep SOMETHING "$file" >>something.found done
 </pre>
-where `grep` intentionally fails when the FILES array contains an empty or blank element cf. the section "Beware of the emptiness" below.
+which lets `grep` intentionally fail for empty or blank elements in the FILES array to skip such elements (with the `grep` error message as information) and proceed with the next element of the in the FILES array cf. the section "Beware of the emptiness" below.

 ## Maintain backward compatibility